-Disqualified for Cause.
-Airmen are categorized as disqualified for cause when they no longer meet the requirements for any of their awarded AFSCs (or the training school), and the basis for withdrawing the AFSC (or failure in training) is for conditions or actions over which the airman had control.
-Examples of disqualification for cause include loss of security clearance due to misconduct, drug or alcohol involvement, failure to progress in training (for reasons within their control), substandard duty performance or other acts that lead to AFSC withdrawal or training school failure.
+Airmen are categorized as disqualified for cause when they no longer meet the requirements for any of their awarded AFSCs, and the basis for withdrawing the AFSC is for conditions or actions over which the airman had control.
+Examples of disqualification for cause include loss of security clearance due to misconduct, drug or alcohol involvement, failure to progress in training, substandard duty performance, or other acts that lead to AFSC withdrawal or training school failure.

 For those in training status, the technical training squadron commander recommends separation or administrative action for airmen eliminated for reasons within their control.
-Retrainees who are removed from training for misconduct are not considered for retraining.
-In such cases, the commander returns the airman to the losing organization for action (for re-trainees) or processes discharge action (for those in PCS training status).
+Re-trainees who are removed from training for misconduct are not considered for re-training.
+In such cases, the commander returns the airman to the organization for action or processes discharge action.

-If selected for re-training, airmen are re-trained into an AFSC that they (1) are qualified for, (2) has an available class-start date within 120 days, and (3) has a course-length of no longer than 8 weeks (40 academic days).
+If selected for re-training, airmen are re-trained into an AFSC that they (1) are qualified for, (2) have an available class-start date within 120 days, and (3) have a course-length of no longer than eight weeks (40 academic days).

-Disqualified Not For Cause.
-Airmen are categorized as disqualified not for cause who no longer meet the specialty qualifications for any of their awarded AFSCs, and basis for withdrawing AFSC is for conditions or actions over which the airman had no control.
+Airmen are categorized as disqualified not for cause who no longer meet the specialty qualifications for any of their awarded AFSCs, and the basis for withdrawing AFSC is for conditions or actions over which the airman had no control.
 Examples include medical conditions such as hearing loss, toxic chemical exposure, injury resulting in AFSC withdrawal, or failure to progress in training for reasons beyond the airman’s control.

-Airmen between the 24th and 38th month of service for a 4-year enlistee (48th and 62nd for a 6-year enlistee) will apply using their CAREERS option, provided the airman is recommended for reenlistment.
+Airmen between the 24th and 38th months of service for a four-year enlistee (48th and 62nd for a six-year enlistee) will apply using their CAREERS option, provided the airman is recommended for reenlistment.